 Natural Sciences (Biological)

 St John's College has a strong history in the Natural Sciences, including among our alumni the double Nobel Prize winning geneticist Frederick Sanger and the physicist Paul Dirac, one of the founders of Quantum Mechanics.
 We continue these traditions today, with a strong teaching fellowship maintaining broad interests across the sciences.
-There are at least fifteen Fellows and other teaching staff who are directly involved in supervising Natural Scientists in the College (see 'People').
-Recent research by our teaching fellows has been published in the world leading journals Nature and Science.
+There are at least fifteen Fellows and other teaching staff who are directly involved in supervising Natural Scientists in the College.

 The Natural Sciences course at Cambridge is perhaps unique in the UK in its flexibility and broad scope.
 Throughout, the emphasis is on developing an understanding of principles so that graduates are well equipped to both understand and contribute to future scientific advances.
 The broad nature of the course is particularly well suited to modern science, where traditional subject boundaries are being abandoned in favour of cross-disciplinary approaches.